Iran warns of 'strong responses' as Israel's attacks on Lebanon threaten ceasefire

 The phone call came after Netanyahu publicly vowed on Wednesday to continue striking Lebanon forcefully, the official said.
 Iranian officials have threatened to respond to strikes and end the ceasefire.

-A spokesperson for the Israeli embassy did not respond to a request for comment.
+A spokesperson for the Israeli Embassy did not respond to a request for comment.

 Iran was 'on the verge of responding' to Israeli strikes on Lebanon yesterday, minister says